ikjoo5/Team_1/README.md

 14. Points Earned — Points earned by the customer through credit card usage
 15. **Exited** — **Target feature** that indicate whether the customer left the bank

+- Unneeded Variables
+1. RowNumber - indicates the row number and this feature doesn't affect analysis
+2. CustomerId - A random identifier for customers, which also doesn't influence customer churn
+3. Surname - The customer's surname has no impact on their decision to leave the bank

 ## Data Preprocessing

 ## Exploratory Data Analysis